 I also include a weekly training schedule and a complete guide on how to preform the exercises with the set and rep ranges needed to build strength and muscle mass.

-It's important at the intermediate level to have a goal and a plan to achievement.
-Visualizing this goal to enhance and inspire new strength and athletic sports performance, often becomes the determining factor in bringing the Goal from dream to reality.
+Visualize you goal and form a plan to it's achievement, to enhance and inspire new strength and athletic sports performance, often becomes the determining factor in what we want from our vision, to (see it through to reality).